Unifying Quantum and Classical Dynamics: Rotating frame of reference

 \section{Rotating frame of reference}

-Now that we have seen the Lorentz force law emerging in quantum mechanics, we wish to look for other situations where velocity dependent forces arise.
-It is well known in classical mechanics that if we use a rotating frame of reference, Coriolis force and centrifugal force arise as \emph{pseudo forces}.
-Let us explore this situation in quantum mechanics.
-Consider a reference frame $\text{S}'$ that rotates with a constant angular velocity $\omega$ around the origin of coordinates in the $xy$ plane of frame S. The Hamiltonian as seen by an observer in the rotating frame is given by \cite{pseudoforces}

-where we follow the notions of the previous section.
-The Heisenberg equations for positions are given by
+{Let us look for} other situations where velocity dependent forces arise.
+It is well known in classical mechanics that {in} a rotating frame of reference, Coriolis force and centrifugal force arise as \emph{pseudo forces}.
+Let us examine this situation in quantum mechanics.
+Consider a reference frame $\text{S}'$ that rotates with a constant angular velocity $\vect{\omega}$ around the origin of coordinates in the $xy$ plane of frame S. The Hamiltonian as seen by an observer in the rotating frame is given by \cite{pseudoforces} { } The Heisenberg equations for {position components} are given by